 If we have photo and video documentation of Sánchez's descent from calmness into agony over the course of the three days how is it possible that no one could save the little girl?
 Why were people taking pictures instead of getting her out of the brutally cold waters and debris of the volcanic eruption?

 Though she was mobile from the waist up, Sánchez's legs were pinned beneath a door made of bricks, and the arms of her dead aunt were intertwined around them, clutching them tightly.
 Rescuers – who repeatedly attempted to pull her from the rubble – discovered it was impossible to get her out without breaking or amputating her legs, and they did not have the necessary medical supplies to do so.
-And, each time they tried to save her, workers caused the water to raise around a little higher – until they had to put her body in a tire so she wouldn't drown.
+And, each time they tried to save her, workers caused the water to raise around her a little higher – until they had to put her body in a tire so she wouldn't drown.

 As her skin turned white, her eyes reddened, and she began to hallucinate, relief workers decided the most humane course of action would be to let her die.
 Which she did, after being pinned beneath the rubble for nearly 60 hours.